You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 During the 16th century, Khorfakkan was a target of Portuguese colonization, thanks to its strategic location on the Indian Ocean trade route.
 Although the Portuguese fortified the city as part of their spice trade empire, local inhabitants resisted, eventually reclaiming control with the help of the Al Qasimi tribe in the 17th century.

-Sharjah's Cultural Evolution
+Hiking Through History: Sharjah's 5,000-Year Cultural Evolution

 With over 5,000 years of history, Sharjah stands as one of the oldest continuously inhabited regions in the UAE.
 Its rich heritage includes archaeological sites like Mleiha, which showcase evidence of advanced Bronze Age civilizations.

-Trade and Cultural Significance
+Trade Routes and Mountain Passes: Sharjah's Historical Significance

 Known as a center of trade during the Islamic Golden Age, Sharjah thrived in the exchange of pearls, spices, and textiles.
 By the 18th century, the Al Qasimi tribe rose to prominence, establishing Sharjah as a naval and trade powerhouse.